 In review, Vox looks at the issues from a progressive liberal perspective and there is also an anti-Trump tone in their reporting.
 Therefore, the majority of stories are pro-left and anti-right.
 Further, Vox publishes stories with emotionally loaded headlines such as “Are Democrats brave enough to run a woman against Donald Trump?” and “The most depressing energy chart of the year- Coal has got to go” When it comes to sourcing, Vox typically utilizes credible sources such as the NY Times, Associated Press, and Bloomberg.

 Overall, we rate Vox Left Biased due to wording and story selection that favors the left and High for factual reporting based on only one failed fact check and appropriately issuing a correction to a second.
-(5/15/2016) Updated (M. Huitsing 6/16/2018)
+(5/15/2016) Updated (M. Huitsing 5/30/2019)